Service notice: Our website will be unavailable Thursday 5 August at 18:00 until Friday 6 August at 2:00.

 |Person is a designated person||A customer or client is a designated person.

-You must provide the Minister for External Relations with any information you hold about the designated person by which they can be identified.
+You must provide the Minister for External Relations and Financial Services with any information you hold about the designated person by which they can be identified.

 Exact offences will depend on the particular legislation, but can include: